Gateway, Colorado

 Gateway is an unincorporated community and a U.S. Post Office located in Mesa County, Colorado, United States.

 Description

 The Gateway General Store as seen from the parking lot.

 The Gateway Post Office has the ZIP Code 81522.
 A post office called Gateway has been in operation since 1903.
-The community most likely was named for a rock formation near the original town site.
+Gateway is thought to be named after the nearby Gateway Canyon, which features a distinctive pillar rock formation at its entrance.
+Alternatively, some suggest that Gateway serves as the natural entry point to the neighboring regions to the south, west, and north.

 Geography

 Climate

 According to the Köppen Climate Classification system, Gateway has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Gateway was 106 F on August 12, 1958, July 12, 1959, July 13, 1971, and July 9-10, 2021, while the coldest temperature recorded was -28 F on January 13, 1963.